porcelli-forks/uberfire-provisioning/README.md

 - public RuntimeConfiguration getConfig();
 ```
 # Pipeline
 An API to define a set of Stages that can be chained to achieve different outputs.
+So for example you will be able to
+get sources from a remote repository and build those sources.
+Or get the generated binaries and create new runtimes into different providers.

 # Services